 The Event Grid topic used for routing must fulfill the following requirements:

 - It must be set to use the Cloud Event Schema v1.0.

 - It must be in the same region as the namespace.

 - You need to assign the Event Grid Data Sender role to yourself on the Event Grid topic.

 - Go to the Event Grid topic resource.

-- Select your AD user name, then select Review + assign.
+- Select your Microsoft Entra username, and then select Review + assign.

-Viewing the routed MQTT messages in Azure Event Hubs using Azure Stream Analytics query
+View the routed MQTT messages in Event Hubs by using a Stream Analytics query

-After configuring the routing for the namespace, publish MQTT messages among the clients (as described in the article Publish and subscribe on an MQTT topic.)
+After you configure the routing for the namespace, publish MQTT messages among the clients.
+For more information, see Publish and subscribe on an MQTT topic.

-- For code samples, go to this repository.
+For code samples, go to this GitHub repository.